tyrabe/numerai_public/README.md

 ## Notes
 - These are NOT models I use in production, just example models to demonstrate some of my modeling/coding abilities.
 - My production model is scored weekly and my submissions are submitted every weekend.
-- The performance of the staked model can be found in the link below.
+- The performance of my staked model can be found in the link below.
+I have skin in the game :)
 - Current performance as of April 2022 is 82.9% yearly return on my stake.

 https://numer.ai/raven486